 Employee ambassadors make great sources for hiring referrals, too.
 While many of the brands on this list use their employee ambassador programs for marketing, Merck focuses on recruitment.
 Merck encourages employees to post images and content around their favorite experiences with the company.
 And the company celebrates the high number of women who work for Merck.

-Since the best applicants typically come via referral, an ambassador program run through Clearview Social can help you lower your recruiting costs.
-Clearview Social makes it easy for your employees to find people already in their network to apply, reducing your reliance on expensive job ads.
+Since the best applicants typically come via referrals, an ambassador program run through Clearview Social can help you lower your recruiting costs.
+Clearview Social makes it easy for your employees to find people already within their social networks to apply, reducing your reliance on expensive job ads.

 An employee ambassador program is a powerful marketing strategy that can be used to promote high engagement with brand employees and target audiences.

-By recruiting brand ambassadors internally, you can engage your employees in a whole new way.
+By recruiting brand ambassadors internally, you can engage your employees in an entirely new way.
 Your employees can publicly advocate and promote your brand on social media.
 You can increase brand exposure, foster employee loyalty, and embody your company’s best interests and values.

 But setting up creative branding strategies is not always easy—unless you have help.